Quick Links: PUBLISHING/BOOKS FOOD&WINE ART HEALTH & WELLNESS TRAVEL

 Basics of Production

-2. Curing- Leaves are hung in a barn (temperature & humidity controlled)
+2. Curing- Leaves are hung in a barn (temperature & humidity controlled)& allowed to dry.

 4. Grading - By texture, color, etc. for use as a binder, filler, or wrapper